 Nevin's appeal against her conviction was dismissed in 2003.

 She later lost an application to have it declared a miscarriage of justice, but is currently seeking to have her case heard by the Supreme Court.

-His assets included Jack White's pub, which was jointly owned.
-It was sold by his widow in late 1997 for IR£620,000.
+Tom Nevin did not leave a will.
+His assets included Jack White's pub, which was jointly owned and sold by his widow in 1997 for £620,000.

 His estate also included two Dublin properties, a life assurance policy and cash.